bft-smart/library/README.txt

 You can run the counter demonstration by executing the script "runscripts/launch_CounterDemo.bat".
 This script can be easily adapted to run the other demos.
 Note that this script only runs in Windows, but it is easy to derive a shell script that runs in other operating systems.

+Additionally to the counter demo, there is also the random demo.
+You can run it by launching the script "runscripts/launch_RandomDemo.bat".

+This version of SMaRt implements a state transfer protocol, which is still experimental.
+You can activate/de-activate it by editing the "config/system.config" file, and setting the parameter "system.totalordermulticast.state_transfer" to "false"

 Feel free to contact us if you have any questions.